AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 * `$removeparam=/regexp/[options]` — removes query parameters that matches the `regexp` regular expression from URLs of any request.
 Unlike basic syntax, it means *"remove query parameters normalized to a `name=value` string which match the `regexp` regular expression"*. `[options]` here is the list of regular expression options.
 At the moment, the only supported option is `i` which makes matching case-insensitive.

-> `$removeparam` syntax for regular expressions will be supported starting with v1.8 of CoreLibs and v4.0 of AdGuard Browser Extension.
+> `$removeparam` syntax for regular expressions will be supported starting with CoreLibs v1.8 and AdGuard Browser Extension v4.0.
 For now, use the simplified version: `$removeparam=param`.

 > **Escaping special characters**
 >